Today is day 1 of our 5-day inbox zero challenge. Thank you for joining!

 Now let’s dive in with the first inbox zero challenge.

-The first step to the challenge is to archive old emails (anything older than 30 days) in your “Archive” folder so you can work with a manageable number of emails as you go through this challenge.
+The first step to the challenge is to archive old emails (anything older than 30 days) to your “Archive” folder.
+Archiving your past due/spoiled/rotten/overripe/moldy/expired emails will give a manageable number to work with for this challenge.

 Notice I didn’t say delete your emails – just move them to your archive folder.
-That way you don’t have to worry about losing anything as they’ll still be searchable and you’ll be able to quickly locate anything if you actually do need it in the future.
-But archiving those messages will give us a much more manageable number of emails to go through as we progress through the challenge.
+That way you don’t have to worry about losing anything.

 We recommend you set up one “Archive” folder and move everything in there.
-If you’re a Gmail user, you can simply press the “Archive” button to get the same effect without having to create that folder.
+If you’re a Gmail user, you can simply press the “Archive” button to get the same effect without having to create a new folder.

 - Your archive folder (if you want to keep them)